scatauk/guidelines/logbook-standards.md

 Web access is strongly advised as either the primary method of accessing the product or as an alternative means of accessing the logbook data. [**DESIRABLE**]

-The vast majority of browser-based code is entirely backwards compatible, meaning that as new browser versions are made, older software will still be supported.
+The vast majority of browser-based code is backwards compatible, meaning that older software will still be supported as new browser versions are made.
 The converse is not true of apps, where device operating system updates can render existing apps obsolete.

 ::: info Case study
 A logbook released as a paid-for iPhone app ceased working following an update to Apple's iOS operating system, resulting in users losing access to their data.